Authmaker/documentation/build-backend/define-schema.md

 module.exports.modelName = 'Post';
 ```

-We define the post's author as an ObjectId that will reference a specific User object in our database.
-We will add users later, but for now let's continue by creating the routes for our post model.
+In the above example, the post's author is defined as an ObjectId that points to a specific User object in our database.
+The ObjectId is a special value that MongoDB and Mongoose use to uniquely identify all data.
+When a user signs up for your application through Authmaker, they are stored in your database as a User model, each with their own ObjectId that can be referenced from other models.